zipvilization/Zipvilization/metrics/index.md

 Current mature Cities tell us what exists.

-Historical maturation tells us how development unfolded.
+Historical territorial reconstruction tells us how that development emerged from primary Territory.

 Current Permanent Nature tells us how much exists.

 Historical Burn tells us when irreversible decisions were made.

+Current Zip population tells us how many have emerged.

+Historical maturity tells us how that population developed through Time.

 The world is not only a state.